 Cary Grant’s Oven-Barbecued Chicken

-- 4.5 lbs bone in, skin on chicken parts
+- 4.5 pounds bone in, skin on chicken parts

 - Olive or vegetable oil for frying